vijishmadhavan/SkinDeep/README.md

 - Coloured tattoos won't work, the dataset had none.
 - I am a crappy coder.

+## Going Forward

+The model still struggles and needs lot of improvement, If intrested please contribute lets improve it.

 ## Acknowledgments

 - Thanks to fast.ai and pyimagesearch.com.